SICP 3.1 Assignment and Local State

 (define f (let ((to-return 0)) (lambda (x) (define tmp to-return) (set! to-return x) tmp)))

-, bound to the initial value 0.
-Each time f
+to-return, bound to the initial value 0.
+Each time f is applied to

 to foo.